Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Acknowledgments

+$\fekiden$ allows parties to create contracts and interact with them.
 Each party $\ekdpartyi$ is identified by a unique id simply denoted $\ekdpartyi$.
 Parties send messages over \emph{authenticated channels}.
 To capture the allowed information leakage from the encryption, we follow the convention of~\cite{ucCanetti} and parameterize $\fekiden$ with a leakage function $\ell(\cdot)$.
 We use the standard \emph{delayed output} terminology~\cite{ucCanetti} to model the power of the network adversary.
 Specifically, when $\fekiden$ sends a delayed output $\ekdoutput$ to $\ekdparty$, this means that $\ekdoutput$ is first sent to the adversary $\ekdadv$ and forwarded to $\ekdparty$ after acknowledgement by $\ekdadv$.
 If the message is secret, only the allowed amount of leakage (i.e., that specified by the leakage function) is revealed to $\sdv$.

-A $\ekdprog$ is a user-provided program, i.e. a smart contract.
+A $\ekdprog$ is a user-provided program.
 Each smart contract is associated with a piece of persistent storage where the contract code and $\ekdstate$ can be stored.
 The storage is public; therefore $\fekiden$ allows any party, including $\ekdadv$, to read the storage content.
 The information leakage through such reading is also defined by the leakage function $\ell$.

 Users can send queries to $\fekiden$ to execute the contract code with user-provided input.
 The execution of a contract will result in a secret output (denoted $\ekdoutput$) returned to the invoker and a secret transition to a new contract state (denoted $\ekdstate'$), equivalent intuitively to black-box contract execution (modulo leakage).
 Although any party may send messages to the contract, the contract code can enforce access control based on the calling pseudonym passed to the contract.